-To ensure that accents and capitalizations appear correctly on the channels, the appropriate language must be set in the metadata.
-Our Quality Control Team reserves the right to correct grammar, spelling and punctuation mistakes.
+To ensure that the accents and capitalization appear correctly on all channels, you must specify an appropriate spelling in the metadata fields.
+Our quality control team reserves the right to correct errors in grammar, in spelling and punctuation.

 - a, an, and, as, but, for, from, nor, of, or, so, the, to, y yet, at, by, for, from, in, into, of, off, on, onto, out, over, to, up, with.